Taiwolawal/darey.io-pbl/project17.md

 This is the continuation of Project 16, where we have already created VPC and  public subnets.

-We continue by creating private subnet by entrying the code below in main.tf
+We continue by creating private subnet by entrying the code below in main.tf file.
 ```
 resource "aws_subnet" "private" {
   vpc_id     = aws_vpc.main.id